kazurayam/ks_comparingElementScreenshots/README.md

     <img id="apple" src="./a-bite-in-the-apple.png" alt="as_is" style="width: 100px">
 ```

-I can tell you the reason why the keyword failed.
-The image in the `a-bite-in-the-apple.png` file has the original width = 200px.
+The original image in the `a-bite-in-the-apple.png` file has the width = 200px.
 But the page2.html specifies resizing the image by `style="width: 100px"`.
-In the browser's view port, the image looks different from the original PNG file.
-Therefore the keyword failed.
+So, in the browser's view port, the image looks different from the original PNG file.
+Therefore the `WebUI.verifyImagePresent` keyword failed to find the apple.
+How poor the keyword is!

 ## "Test Cases/test_page3" failed